How to Recover from Loss, Grief, and Exile

 Set Healthy Boundaries: Four guidelines

-People often wonder if it’s good to set boundaries in a relationship.
-If so, where and how?
-Did Jesus have boundaries?
-This post will offer some direction and guidelines for setting boundaries in your relationships to help them be more successful and less stressful.
+People often wonder whether it’s healthy to set boundaries in a relationship.
+If so, where should those boundaries be drawn and how can they be communicated clearly and kindly?
+Did Jesus model boundaries in his own relationships and ministry?
+This post will offer practical direction and guidelines for establishing boundaries in your relationships so they can become more resilient, respectful, and less stressful for everyone involved.

 Read More